Denver weather: More snow, Pinpoint Weather Alert Day Monday

 DENVER (KDVR) — The Denver weather forecast will stay dry through New Year’s Eve before the next storm system moves in Sunday night and Monday, bringing snowfall and cooler temperatures.

-Monday will be a Pinpoint Weather Alert Day, with impacts expected to the morning and evening drives.
+Monday will be a Pinpoint Weather Alert Day, with impacts expected to land in the morning and evening drives.

-Scattered snow and a mix of rain and snow will fall on the Northern Front Range and northeast plains Saturday morning, with Denver staying dry.
+Scattered snow and a mix of rain and snow will fall on the Northern Front Range and northeast plains Saturday morning, with Denver staying dry and mild.

+The mountains will see scattered snow showers throughout New Year’s weekend making travel slow and difficult.

 Looking ahead: Snow Sunday, Monday